 The carrying capacity of a watershed is an important factor in determining whether supplementation is a viable technique of increasing natural production.
 Preliminary analysis suggests that density dependent mechanisms affecting spring Chinook growth and survival are present in the upper Yakima River basin prior to abundance estimates conducted in the fall, and potentially prior to or during the summer rearing period.
-If the Yakima River is at capacity for rearing subyearlings in some years, then supplementation efforts can only serve to increase the number of naturally produced smolts when natural production is below that capacity.
+If the Yakima River is at capacity for rearing Chinook salmon in some years, then supplementation efforts can only serve to increase the number of naturally produced smolts when natural production is below that capacity.
 Therefore, identifying the factors that limit natural production is critical if restoration efforts aimed at maintaining or increasing natural production are to achieve their intended biological goals.
-We conducted snorkeling surveys documenting observed abundance of rearing subyearling Chinook by habitat classification in the three contiguous reaches of the upper Yakima River in the summer of 2014.
-We further developed a relationship between spring Chinook subyearling length and effective territory size, and investigated ratios of agonistic and foraging behaviors.
+We conducted snorkeling surveys documenting observed abundance of rearing sub yearling Chinook by habitat classification in the two contiguous reaches of the upper Yakima River in the summer of 2016.
+We developed a relationship between spring Chinook sub yearling length and effective territory size, and investigated ratios of agonistic and foraging behaviors.
+We investigated a potential relationship between indices of density and territory size observed in the summer, and evaluated the use of territory size as a predictor of fall parr abundance.
 Lastly we assessed water temperature and visibility as potential biases in our summer snorkeling sampling efficiency.
-Our data suggest that habitat type is a significant factor determining abundance of rearing subyearling Chinook in the upper Yakima River, and that the space required of rearing subyearlings appears to expand linearly with increasing growth.
-Multi-year analysis of abundance indicates that summer rearing densities trend with fall abundance estimates.
-Temperature and visibility to not appear to have significantly affected estimates of observed abundance among study reaches.
+Our data suggest significant differences in density spatially and temporally, and a detectable reduction of individual territory size as a function of density.
+Further, we found that size-independent territory size explained a significant portion of the residual variance in a predictive model of fall abundance.
+Temperature and visibility do not appear to have significantly affected estimates of observed abundance.